 1. Sampling

 For information on sampling, see subsection IV.E.1 of the General technical guidelines.
-It should be noted that the presence of PCB, HCB, PeCB, or PCN in a sample does not necessarily imply that the POP has been formed unintentionally.
+It should be noted that the presence of PCB, HCB, PeCB,, PCN or HCBD in a sample does not necessarily imply that the POP has been formed unintentionally.
 Only in the case of PCDD/PCDF can all concentrations be assumed to have been unintentionally formed.

 Standard sampling procedures should be established and agreed upon before the start of the sampling campaign (both matrix- and POP-specific).

-The types of matrices that are typically sampled for unintentionally generated PCDD, PCDF, HCB, PCB , PeCB, or PCN include:
+The types of matrices that are typically sampled for unintentionally generated PCDD, PCDF, HCB, PCB , PeCB,, PCN or HCBD include:

-(a) Chemicals and pesticides that contain chlorine or whose synthesis process involved the use of chlorine, especially chlorophenol and its derivatives and other chlorinated aromatic compounds;
+(a) Chemicals and pesticides that contain chlorine or whose synthesis process involved the use of chlorine, especially chlorophenol and its derivatives, other chlorinated aromatic compounds and certain short-chain hydrocarbons (chloroethanes, -ethylenes, fluorochlorohydrocarbons);

-(b) Consumer goods known to be contaminated with PCDD or PCDF and in which PCB, HCB, PeCB or PCN may be present, such as chemically bleached paper, textiles or leather; products/articles produced using PFN;
+(b) Consumer goods known to be contaminated with PCDD or PCDF and in which PCB, HCB, PeCB, PCN or HCBD may be present, such as chemically bleached paper, textiles or leather; products/articles produced using PFN;

 (c) Stack emissions; these are typically analysed for PCDD/PCDF only; occasionally for dioxin-like PCB.
 Commonly used sampling methods include European standard 1948, EPA TO9.
-For each of the other unintentional POPs – non-dioxin-like PCB, HCB, PeCB and PCN – there are no such standard methods for sampling and analysis.
+For each of the other unintentional POPs – non-dioxin-like PCB, HCB, PeCB, PCN or HCBD – there are no such standard methods for sampling and analysis.

 2. Analysis